-First we start with television's most
+First we start with television's most honored lady.

-family of rotating sidekicks who guarantee audience appeal.
+DINAH SHORE.
+Then we add a family of rotating sidekicks who guarantee audience appeal.
 Like DON MEREDITH, whose name still means Monday Night Football to millions of men-but whose charm and wit mean the women are watching, too.